 - Open doors manually instead of using the ADA buttons

-However, patient care and research spaces require a constant rate of air flow.
-In buildings with these activities, we combine both heated and chilled air, regulating temperature the way we adjust the water in a shower – adding both hot and cold to create a comfortable temperature.
+However, most spaces on campus require a constant rate of air flow.
+To achieve this both heated and chilled air are combined, regulating temperature the way we adjust the water in a shower–adding both hot and cold to create a comfortable temperature.
 During curtailment, we decrease the amount of heated air we produce, because creating heat when it’s already hot it is a waste of energy.
-This means some spaces will feel cold.
+Air flow must still be maintained, so some spaces in those buildings will still feel cold.

 We also save energy by “pre-cooling.”
-Spaces are cooled just a little bit extra before it gets too hot and the sun is beating down, which makes it easier for the system to keep up, once the heat and humidity are in full effect.
+Spaces are cooled in the early morning, before it gets too hot and the sun is beating down, which makes it easier for the system to keep up, once the heat and humidity are in full effect.

 Why put ourselves through this?
 Lower energy use means better air quality, which means a healthier community, and better health is our mission.